gatsbyjs/gatsby-es/docs/tutorial/part-three/index.md

 )
 ```

-If you go to any of your three pages, you'll see the same title added, e.g. the `/about/` page:
 Si vas a alguna de tus tres páginas, verás que el mismo título añadido, por ejemplo, en la página `/about/`:

 ![with-title](with-title.png)